 Yamashita, who, as manager of the Japanese team, was seen cleaning up the warm up area at the 1996 Olympic Games in Atlanta, now serves as the President of the All Japan Judo Federation.

 Yamashita once said: “If they could see on my face what I feel in my heart, no one would ever fight me.”

 Ki-Young Jeon – South Korea

 South Korean hero Ki-Young Jeon mastered his craft and won the hearts of his nation who regard him as their greatest champion.
-Ki-Young was an unstoppable force in the 90s as he won three consecutive World Championships (1993, 1995, 1997) and ruled the world on the greatest stage of all, the Olympic Games, in Atlanta in 1996.
+Ki-Young was an unstoppable force in the 1990s as he won three consecutive World Championships in 1993, 1995, 1997 and ruled the world on the greatest stage of all, the Olympic Games, in Atlanta in 1996.

-Ki-Young is now a Professor at the acclaimed Yong-In University in South Korea and in July joined the IJF as a member of the Sports Commission.
+Ki-Young is now a Professor at the acclaimed Yong-In University in South Korea and is an IJF Sports Director and Referee supervisor.